University of Central Florida, M.S. Statistical Computing

 Ann Marie Wernick

-University of Notre Dame, Master of Education
+University of Notre Dame, M.Ed.

 Research interest(s): Practice-based teacher education, teacher induction, coaching models, teaching quality, teacher evaluation systems, and mixed-reality simulations.